MechanicalRock/mechanicalrock.github.io/_posts/2021-05-18-managing-react-application-state-with-context.md

 date: 2021-05-18
 highlight: monokai
 author: Tim Veletta
-tags: [react, context, state management, redux]
+tags: [react, react context, state management, redux]
 ---

 The question of how application state is going to be managed is one of the most important considerations when it comes to building a React application and can often be the difference between ending up with a performant and testable application or a pile of tech debt.
 There are many state management libraries available for React, with another popping up every other week that it is often difficult to compare and make a decision on which one to use.